Contextual Explanation Networks: Introduction

 \subsection{Organization}

 The paper is organized as follows.
-Section \ref{sec:related_work} gives an overview of the related work.
-Section \ref{sec:background} introduces our notation and some background on post-hoc interpretability methods.
+Section~\ref{sec:background} presents the notation and some background on post-hoc interpretability methods.
 In Sections \ref{sec:CEN}, we introduce the general {\CEN} framework, describe specific implementations, learning, and inference.
-In Section \ref{sec:analysis}, we discuss and analyze properties of {\CEN} theoretically.
-In Sections \ref{sec:applications-classification}--\ref{sec:applications-properties}, we present experimental results for scalar prediction tasks and analyze consistency of linear explanations generated by {\CEN} vs. alternatives.
-Finally, Section \ref{sec:applications-survival-analysis} shows how {\CENs} with structured explanations can efficiently solve survival analysis tasks.
+In Section~\ref{sec:related_work}, we overview broadly related work.
+In Section~\ref{sec:analysis}, we discuss and analyze properties of {\CEN} theoretically.
+Section~\ref{sec:case-studies} presents a number of case studies: experimental results for scalar prediction tasks (Section~\ref{sec:applications-classification}), an empirical analysis of consistency of linear explanations generated by {\CEN} vs. alternatives (Section~\ref{sec:applications-properties}), and finally how {\CENs} with structured explanations can efficiently solve survival analysis tasks (Section~\ref{sec:applications-survival-analysis}).